 I’ve also included part of the article here with the opening summary.
 You can access the entire article by clicking on the image to the left.

 If you’re really scientifically inclined, here’s another article based on the work of Robert Eres from the University’s School of Psychological Sciences, that proves correlations between grey matter density and cognitive and affective empathy.

 The study was published in May 2015 in the science journal, NeuroImage.

-Want to save this entire guide free on your device as a PDF and read it later?
-As you wish!
+Too much information to digest?
+Save this entire guide free as a PDF and read it later.